Cynoscion regalis

 A medium-large, slender, marine fish, it is found along the east coast of North America.
 The head and back of this fish are dark brown in color with a greenish tinge.
 The sides have a faint silvery hue with dusky specks, and the belly is white.
 The origin of its name is based on the weakness of the mouth muscles, which often cause a hook to tear free, allowing the fish to escape.
 The weakfish grows to 1 m in length and 9 kg in weight.
 It is found along the eastern coast of North America from Nova Scotia, Canada to northern Florida, where it is fished both commercially and recreationally.

-Weakfish are also known by the American Indian name Squeteague.
-In the mid-Atlantic states, the fish is sometimes referred to by the name sea trout, though it is not related to the fishes properly called trout, which are in the family Salmonidae.
+This species has become established in the Gulf of Cadiz in the eastern Atlantic.
+This introduced population was first noted in 2011 when a specimen misidentified as Cynoscion nebulosus was taken and there is now a well established population.